-"Gibbing in Faku," the 18-minute long multiplayer gameplay video of the reboot showcases fast-paced first-person shooter action, re-imagining of classic weapons and the three levels playable in the public pre-release. the Triad
+"Gibbing in Faku," the 18-minute long multiplayer gameplay video of the Rise of the Triad reboot showcases fast-paced first-person shooter action, re-imagining of classic weapons and the three levels playable in the public pre-release.

 The video also shows the first look at the reintroduced Shrooms Mode power-down, which causes the character's vision to go askew and flash colors for 15-seconds..